uavila1623/Niburu/README.md

 1. clone repo
 2. download any dependencies
 3. You might need to create a conda environment.
-4. Once you created the environment type python3 app.py(Mac) python app.py.
+4. Once you created the environment type python3 app.py(Mac) or python app.py for other devices.
 And enjoy the web app.